Shipping tycoon makes rare political foray in Greek port town

-PIRAEUS, Greece, May 23 (Reuters) - Best known as owner of Greece’s most successful soccer club, shipping tycoon Evangelos Marinakis has now burst on to the political scene - and has already scored an early victory.
+PIRAEUS, Greece (Reuters) - Best known as owner of Greece’s most successful soccer club, shipping tycoon Evangelos Marinakis has now burst on to the political scene - and has already scored an early victory.

 Rarely has big business mingled so openly with politics in a country where contacts between the two are usually conducted behind the scenes.